aparame/my-website/content/authors/admin/_index.md

 email: ""
 ---

 Hello there.
-I am a PhD candidate in the Mechanical Engineering department at Clemson University.My areas of interests lie in **Formal Methods**, **Deep Learning** and **Autonomous Controls**.
+I am a PhD candidate in the Mechanical Engineering department at Clemson University.
+My areas of interests lie in **Formal Methods**, **Deep Learning** and **Autonomous Controls**.
 I particularly focus on verification of Deep Learning models to quantitatively analyse and ensure safety for autonomous applications such as mobile robots and vehicles.
 I am seeking intership roles starting Summer 2024 in the field of robotics.
 {style="text-align: justify;"}